Laos Travel Budget - Visit Laos on a Budget or Travel in Style

 This data comes from the travel budgets of real travelers - How it works.
 Put these numbers on your website.

-A vacation to Laos for one week usually costs around ₭2,207,098 for one person.
-So, a trip to Laos for two people costs around ₭4,414,196 for one week.
-A trip for two weeks for two people costs ₭8,828,393 in Laos.
-If you're traveling as a family of three or four people, the price person often goes down because kid's tickets are cheaper and hotel rooms can be shared.
+Please note, prices can vary based on your travel style, speed, and other variables.
+If you're traveling as a family of three or four people, the price per person often goes down because kid's tickets are cheaper and hotel rooms can be shared.
 If you travel slower over a longer period of time then your daily budget will also go down.
-Two people traveling together for one month in Laos can often have a lower daily budget per person than one person traveling alone for one week.
+Two people traveling together for one month in Laos will often have a lower daily budget per person than one person traveling alone for one week.

 How much do package tours cost in Laos?

-• The average price for an organized tour package in Laos is $188 per day.
-While every tour varies by total price, length, destinations, and quality, this is the daily average cost of tours in Laos based on our analysis of available guided tour packages throughout the country.
+The average price for an organized tour package in Laos is $184 per day.
+While every tour varies by total price, length, number of destinations, and quality, this is the daily average price based on our analysis of available guided tours.

 Independent Travel

-How expensive is Laos?
-How much money do I need for Laos?
+How much money do I need for a trip to Laos?

-How much does a trip to Laos cost?
-Is Laos cheap or expensive?
-The average Laos trip cost is broken down by category here for Independent travelers.
-All of these Laos prices are calculated from the budgets of real travelers to find the price of travel.
+The average Laos trip cost is broken down by category here for independent travelers.
+All of these Laos travel prices are calculated from the budgets of real travelers.

 Accommodation Budget in Laos